shopspring/puppet-nsq/README.md

 ## Module Description

-The NSQ module installs, configures and optionally sets up a service for running NSQ on Ubuntu 16.04.
+The NSQ module installs, configures and optionally sets up a service for running NSQ on Ubuntu 16.04 and Centos 7.

 ## Setup